PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 </Figure>

+::: warning Start Docker Desktop for Windows
+Before you use any docker command you must start the Docker Desktop for Windows application.
+:::

-Docker can then use the information in this file to build a new image that contains your source code and Node.js to run it.
+Docker can then use the information in `Dockerfile` to build a new image that contains your source code and Node.js to run it.
 To do that, run the command `docker build --tag=my-web-app:latest .` in `/platform/web-application`.
 This tells Docker to build the image and to add it to its own collection of images on your computer.
-At the same time, it will also download the `node:13.5.0` image from Docker Hub (unless it has done that before).
+At the same time, it will also download the `node:13.5.0` image from Docker Hub (unless it has already done that).

 To run the image in a new container, run the command `docker run -p 3000:8080 my-web-app:latest`.
-If this doesn't work, you might first need to start the Docker Machine by running the command `docker-machine start`.
-When the container is running you should be able to send HTTP requests to your web application by opening [http://localhost:3000](http://localhost:3000) in a web browser on your computer (if this doesn't work, see the red box below).
+When the container is running you should be able to send HTTP requests to your web application by opening [http://localhost:3000](http://localhost:3000) in a web browser on your computer (that is, if you use Docker for Windows, if you use Docker Toolbox instead, see the red box below).
 The command used to start the container told Docker that all incoming traffic to port 3000 on your computer should be forwarded to the container's port 8080.

-::: danger Port forwarding does not work on Docker Toolbox Visiting [http://localhost:3000](http://localhost:3000) does unfortunately not work with the old version of Docker on Windows (Docker Toolbox).
-If you use that, then you first need to run the command `docker-machine ip` to get the IP address of the Docker Machine and use that one instead, e.g. visiting [http://192.168.99.100:3000](http://192.168.99.100:3000) (or whichever IP address your Docker Machine gets).
-:::

 On Mac and Linux you can stop the container from running by pressing `[CTRL]` + `[C]`.
 On Windows you also need to run the command `docker container ls` to retrieve the name of the container and then run the command `docker container stop theContainerName`.